carevicm/Bootstrap_Project-Quantum/README.md

 Introduction

-Hello and welcome to Project Quantum!
+Hello, and welcome to Project Quantum!
 I've designed this website with a modern touch, leveraging Bootstrap for both styling and responsiveness.
 Every detail has been crafted with care, and I hope you'll find the design as engaging as I do.

 Features